ksu-cs-textbooks/cis527/content/1-secure-workstations/12-ubuntu-overview-installation.md

 The most recent version, Focal Fossa, is the current LTS version and the one we'll be using in this class.

 {{% notice note %}}
-_Of course, many new Ubuntu versions may have been released since this video was recorded.
-However, we'll stick with the 20.04 LTS version, Focal Fossa, since it will be maintained for many years. --Russ_
+_Of course, many new Ubuntu versions may have been released since this video was recorded. --Russ_
 {{% /notice %}}

 Now, let's go through the process of installing Ubuntu in a virtual machine.
 At this point, I'm assuming you have already installed VMware Workstation or another virtualization software on your computer.
 If not, I recommend doing so before continuing.